bboortz/webmon/README.md

 # Features

 * Creating/Updating static websites which shows monitoring data
-* Monitored data can be modified in update.py
+* Monitored data can be modified in gather.py
-* Monitoring data can be served using webmon.py or any webserver
+* Monitored data can be served using webmon.py or any webserver
 * Automatic refresh of webmon UI every 30 seconds